 Real-time poison control center data, collected by the nation’s 55 poison control centers into a national database, triggers the recognition of a variety of public health threats and provides a tracking mechanism for those events.
 Poison centers are often the first to detect emerging public health threats such contaminated food outbreaks, new drugs of abuse, tainted medication and other hazards.
 And once a threat is detected, the poison center is a vital partner in local, state and federal response efforts.

 The Specialists in Poison Information (SPIs) and Poison Information Providers (PIPs) of the Iowa Poison Control Center answer the phones at the poison center.
-All of our SPIs are registered nurses with a strong background in ER or critical care nursing and uniquely trained in clinical toxicology.
+SPIs are registered nurses or pharmacists uniquely trained in clinical toxicology.
 They are required to pass a rigorous national certification exam administered by the American Association of Poison Control Centers.
 Board-certified medical toxicologists provide clinical supervision and back-up support for the SPIs.
 They are available 24/7 for consultations with health care providers.